What Golf Ball Should I Use & Does it Really Matter?

 Do These Differences Matter?

-The dimple pattern has a huge effect on the ball’s trajectory.
-Options with a smooth surface might travel for only half of the distance covered by one with dimples under the same conditions.
+The dimple pattern has a huge effect on the golf ball’s trajectory.
+A golf ball with a smooth surface might travel for only half of the distance covered by a ball with dimples under the same conditions.
 There are claims that the dimples also reduce sidespin, thus keeping your shots straighter.

-Cheaper varieties are coated with an ionomer cover, which is simply a plastic but with elastic properties.
-These elastic properties make these quite durable and less prone to scuff marks.
-If you are just starting out, options with an ionomer cover could be your best bet.
+Most pricey golf balls feature a urethane cover.
+This creates a good grip when the ball comes into contact with the club’s face, thus generating a higher spin.
+On the downside, such balls are easily destroyed.
+Cheaper balls are coated with an ionomer cover, which is simply a plastic but with elastic properties.
+These elastic properties make these balls quite durable and less prone to scuff marks.
+If you are just starting out, golf balls with an ionomer cover could be your best bet.

-Soft varieties tend to fly lower and rotate more while harder ones might fly higher and rotate less.
+Soft golf balls tend to fly lower and spin more while harder balls might fly higher and spin less.

 Which Ball Should I Be Using?

 Golf balls have undergone tremendous change thanks to the advancing technology.
-More options that promise to deliver control, distance, and spin are introduced into the market every year.
+More balls that promise to deliver control, distance, and spin are introduced into the market every year.
 The modern golfer has to choose from dozens of ball styles from one manufacturer.
-While this makes it relatively easier to find a variety that suits your play style, it compromises the buying decision.
+While this makes it relatively easier to find a golf ball that suits your play style, it compromises the buying decision.

-If you have a high handicap or a beginner, it would probably be in your best interest to choose a variety with an ionomer cover.
-Such varieties have minimal slicing, hooking, and will travel higher compared to those with urethane covers.
+If you have a high handicap or a beginner, it would probably be in your best interest to choose a ball with an ionomer cover.
+Such balls have minimal slicing, hooking, and your ball will travel higher compared to those with urethane covers.

-While in this article, we have discussed only two and three-piece options, there are one, four, and five-piece varieties as well.
-The higher the layers, the better the distances they might cover, and the more sophisticated they are.
+While in this article, we have discussed only two and three-piece golf balls, there are one, four, and five-piece balls.
+The higher the layers in your golf ball, the better the distances they might cover, and the more sophisticated they are.
 Highloft best suited for more experienced golfers.
 As far as the construction style is concerned, you will need to consider your skill level.

 How Should I Go About the Buying Process?

-When buying your balls, consider all the mentioned factors, and list down designs and styles you think might be perfect for you.
+When buying your golf balls, consider all the mentioned factors, and list down designs and styles you think might be perfect for you.
 As such, research each of them by going through reviews from golfers who’ve used them.
-Reviews will give you an honest assessment.
+Reviews will give you an honest assessment of the ball.

-In spite of all the above factors, settle for an option that suits your intended budget.
-You can considerably save money by buying second-hand golf balls and Rawhide Golf Ball Co, we have a wide range of options to suit your needs.
+In spite of all the above factors, settle for a ball that suits your intended budget.
+You can considerably save money by buying second-hand golf balls.
+Here at Rawhide Golf Ball Co, we have a wide range of balls to suit your needs.
 Contact us today for more information!